Learning Treatment Effects in Panels with General Intervention Patterns: Introduction

-Our estimation procedure begins with first computing a `rough' estimate of the treatment effect via a natural convex estimator; \cite{xiong2019optimal, gobillon2016regional, gobillon2020local} are empirical studies that have uses this estimator.
+Our estimation procedure begins with first computing a `rough' estimate of the treatment effect via a natural convex estimator; \cite{xiong2019optimal, gobillon2016regional, gobillon2020local} are empirical studies that use this estimator.
 Crucially, we provide a new de-biasing technique that allows for recovery guarantees and exhibits a significant performance improvement relative to this rough estimate.
 It is also worth noting that this convex estimator also finds application in the related problem of panel data regression; see \cite{bai2009panel, moon2017dynamic, moon2018nuclear}.
-State of the art methods there effectively require that $Z$ is dense.
+State-of-the-art methods there effectively require that $Z$ is dense.

-Whereas work on matrix completion with non-standard observation patterns \cite{chatterjee2020deterministic,foucart2019weighted,liu2017new,klopp2017robust} exists this is by and large not obviously useful or applicable to our problem.
-Instead, we build on a recent program to bridge convex and non-convex formulations for matrix completion \cite{chen2019noisy} and Robust-PCA \cite{chen2020bridging}.
+Whereas work on matrix completion with non-standard observation patterns \citep{chatterjee2020deterministic,foucart2019weighted,liu2017new,klopp2017robust,agarwal2021causal} exists, this is by and large not obviously useful or applicable to our problem.
+Instead, we build on a recent program to bridge convex and non-convex formulations for matrix completion \citep{chen2019noisy} and Robust-PCA \citep{chen2020bridging}.
 That work has provided a pioneering analysis of entry-wise guarantees and uncertainty quantification for convex matrix completion estimators wherein entries remain missing at random.
 Our work here may be viewed as extending that program to a broad class of non-random missingness patterns, a contribution of important independent interest.